Guidebolt/knowledge/docs/design.md

 Electrical-Part Testing: [MIL-STD-202](http://everyspec.com/MIL-STD/MIL-STD-0100-0299/MIL-STD-202G_2397/)

-## Quality Score (QS)

-(perspective/evaluation/planning skill) (strongly recommended)

-### Absolute (X / 5)
+## Guiding Ideas

+**Design Finality**: Making design decisions that survive to commercial production (ideally survives forever).

+**Absolute Quality Score (X / 5)**: The general measure of quality of a product or service.

-X = 5: one of the best possible designs based on leading-edge technologies with zero false-tradeoffs and zero relevant-errors
+* 5/5 = one of the best possible designs based on leading-edge technologies with zero false-tradeoffs and zero relevant-errors

-X = 4: excellent design with significant optimizations, no major errors or false-tradeoffs
+* 4/5 = excellent design with significant optimizations, no major errors or false-tradeoffs

-X = 3: good design; no major errors affecting primary requirements, optimized
+* 3/5 = good design; no major errors affecting primary requirements, optimized

-X = 2: sufficient design; no significant errors, mostly unoptimized, clear unrealized-potential
+* 2/5 = sufficient design; no significant errors, mostly unoptimized, clear unrealized-potential

-X = 1: barely functional; significant errors, generally unoptimized, clear unrealized-potential
+* 1/5 = barely functional; significant errors, generally unoptimized, clear unrealized-potential

-X = 0: does not meet functional requirements
+* 0/5 = does not meet functional requirements

-### Incremental (X + I)

-X: the existing design (for design revisions) OR the simplest possible design at fastest possible development (for new designs)
+**Incremental Quality Score (X + I)**: An additive measure of each meaningful improvement on top of the base design as marked by +1 score (ex. +3 for a batch of 3 improvements).
+The base design is the existing design (for design revisions) OR the simplest possible design (for new designs).

-I: a meaningful quality improvement, incremented by 1.

-Example: Design and fully CAD "scissors" (new design).
-In 10 minutes, CAD 2 steel rectangular blocks with a hole in the center for a bolt+locknut then assemble (this fast design becomes X, with absolute QS = 1).
-Now add sharpened edges and finger-sized holes for one-handed usability (now X+1, still QS1).
-Now streamline the cutting cross-sections, transform the holes into simple hand-ergonomic slots (incremental X+2, absolute QS2).

-## Standard Design Model
+Example: The design of scissors.
+Consider 2 thin steel blocks with sharpened inner edges and holes, held together by a locknut and bolt (absolute 0/5, incremental X).
+Add rounded edges and simple finger-slots on the holding-end (1/5, X+2).

-Unlimited Possibility Space: An idea of a space where absolutely anything can happen.
+**Unlimited Possibility Space**: The idea of a space where absolutely anything can happen.
 The greater your imagination, the greater fraction of this space is thinkable.

-Available Possibility Space: What is possible in the world within a certain timeframe, from a collective or individual perspective of control.
+**Available Possibility Space**: What is possible in the world within a certain timeframe, from a collective or individual perspective.

-Goals: The common-abstract and application-specific reasons for considering a design space in the first place.
+**Design Goals**: The abstract and specific reasons for considering a design space in the first space.

-General Branching: Grouping similar possibilities under a single keyword and concept (or a single key-phrase and its set of concepts).
-Remove a clearly-bad branch from the design space to simplify the consideration (deletion or single-branch-focusing is very risky).
-Important to remove only the bad branch and not let it overlap with a fraction of good branches!

-Optimization: Think of different options that maximize particular strengths or minimize particular weaknesses.
-Look for and remove false tradeoffs to enable absolute improvements towards a more balanced design.
+**General Branching**: Grouping similar design possibilities under a single keyword/concept.
+Remove bad branches from the design space.
+Avoid tunnel visioning into a good branch where other good, perhaps better, branches also exist.

+**False Tradeoffs**: Where normally an improvement in A causes a worsening in B, a new approach that allows a pure improvement in A. Ideally discover all false tradeoffs and accordingly apply all pure improvements possible.

-Prioritization: Decide the best balance of strengths and weaknesses, given the reality of fundamental tradeoffs that remain after optimization.
+**Prioritization**: Deciding the best design balance of strengths and weaknesses, supported by a deep understanding of the goals, and required by the existence of true tradeoffs.

-Specific Completion: The comprehensive completion of all design details required to build a prototype or produce at scale.
+**Specific Completion**: Finalizing all design details required to build a prototype or produce at scale with perfect clarity.

 ## Design Goals